ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 5. Double-click the package (`.nipkg`) and follow the on-screen instructions.
 6. Open a web browser and navigate to `http://localhost:9090/CallSystemLinkdataservices/`.

-#### Hosting on the G Web Development Server
+#### Hosting on the LabVIEW 2009-2018 Web Server

-1. Go to the G Web Development Software Web Server directory using the following path: `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`.
+1. Go to the LabVIEW Web Server directory using the following path: `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`.
-2. Copy the entire `Full Data Services App_Web Server` directory into the `www` directory of the G Web Development Software web server.
+2. Copy the entire `Full Data Services App_Web Server` directory into the `www` directory of the LabVIEW web server.
 3. Open a web browser and navigate to `http://localhost:8080/Full%20Data%20Services%20App_Web%20Server/`.

 #### Hosting on the NI Web Server